GabeScott/standard-works-vault/General Conference/2021 April - Ye Shall Be Free.md

 # Ye Shall Be Free

-*By Thierry K. Mutombo - Of the Seventy*
+By Elder Thierry K. Mutombo - *Of the Seventy*

 *Given in the April session of the 2021 General Conference*

+>*Jesus Christ is the light that we should hold up even during the dark times of our mortal life.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2021/04/27mutombo?lang=eng)